Home

 Virginia May Calohan Harrell

-Mrs. Harrell was born in Cairo, Illinois, the daughter of William F. and Alma Calohan.
-Her family evacuated her from Cairo after the 1913 flood of the Ohio and Mississippi Rivers (sending her twin sister Annabelle who the family could not afford to support away in a box car).
-They moved to Chicago, Illinois where she and her brother William grew up.
-She resided in Chicago, Ill, Bristol TN (going to Kings College majoring in journalism there), Greenville, MS, Houston, TX, and New York City, NY before moving to Vicksburg in 1949.
-She worked for Star Search Magazine and the OSS (secretary to Mr. TiBorg Ekhart a Eastern European refugee) during WWII.
-She married Judson Gordon Harrell (who had living in China during the 1930s publishing an English language newspaper there in NY).
-She divorced from him and came to Vicksburg,MS in 1949.
-There she met and later married Henry L. MacKnight a farmer and former state representative.
+Mrs. Harrell was born in Cairo Ill.
+After the 1917 flood there she moved to Chicago where she and her brother William grew up together.
+She has resided in Chicago, Ill, Bristol TN (going to Kings College majoring in journalism there), Greenville, MS, Houston, TX, and New York City, NY before moving to Vicksburg in 1949.
+There she worked for Star Search Magazine and the OSS (secretary to Mr. TiBorg Ekhart a Eastern European refugee) during WWII and married Judson Gordon Harrell (who had been living in China during the 1930s publishing an English language newspaper).
+She divorced from him and came to Vicksburg,MS in 1949, meeting and later marry Henry Ling.
+MacKnight a farmer and former state representative.
 For several years, she edited and published two farm magazines, the Mississippi Valley Stockman Farmer and the Mississippi Angus News.
 And, after Mr. McKnight died, serving out his term, she became one of the first women to serve in the MS State Legistature.
 She was also a long time member and past- president of the MS and Vicksburg chapters of the League of Women Voters.
 In 1982, she wrote a history of Vicksburg, “Vicksburg and the River.”
-From 1985 to 1988, she attended Millsaps College finished out her BA degree, receiving a degree in history.
+From 1985 to 1988, she attended Millsaps College and finished out her BA degree, receiving a degree in history.
 She worked as a tutor at Good Shepher Community Center and attended Crawford St. United Methodist.
 Also, she had a long time interest in the Christian Science Religion and the teachings of Unity School of Christianity in Unity Village MO.

 Mr. Calohan was born in Cairo Illinois on November 30, 1907.
 He left Cairo with his sister and family in 1913 and moved to Chicago Illinois.
 In Chicago, Mr. Calohan attended Hyde Park High School and the University of Chicago where he earned his Bachelor of Science degree in 1930.
 He was a member of Phi Delta Theta fraternity and play on the varsity tennis team which he captained in 1929.
 Along with his partners George Lott and Scott Rexinger, he won the big Ten Doubles title in 1929 and 1930.
 Upon graduation , the country was in the depts.
 Of the depression, but Mr. Calohan was offered a job in geology with a newly formed company in Houston, TX, Union producing company.
 He was sent to Laredo, TX as a geological scout.
 From 1936 to 1939, Mr. Calohan was promoted to Superintendent of Geophysics for United Gas company.
 In this position he participated in the discoverey of the Tinsley Field, Yazoo County Mississippi.
 This was the first oil field for the state and one of the largest.
 This discovery brought oil and gas exploration back to Mississippi and the Southeastern Gulf Coast and established it as one of the countries great oil and gas reserves.
 Mr. Calohan resigned from United Gas in 1939 to become Division Geophysicist for British American oil company in Houston, TX.
 With his recommendation, the company found the first offshore Texas oil field in the open Gulf about two miles off of Sabine, Pass.
 In 1947 Mr. Calohan and his family moved to Laredo, TX.
 In 1972 he moved to San Antonio, TX and continued oil and gas exploration.
 He was a long time Rotarian as well as a member of the South Texas Geological Society, a Legion of Honor member of the Society of Petroleum Engineers, and an initial registrant to the TX state board of professional engineers.
 In San Antonio he belonged to the Saint Andrew’s Methodist Church where he was very active in the Tuesday Morning Bible Study, The United Methodist Men, and the Steering committee for Building to Serve Campaign.